Updated November 2022

-It’s nearly a year after my producer and co-writer Errol Starr Francis and I released this healing song and humanity is still here.
-We’re still here in this mess but we’re also still here not giving up on creating a better world.
+It’s nearly 2 years after my producer and co-writer Errol Starr Francis and I released this healing song and we’re still in this global mess but we’re also still here not giving up on creating a better world.

 We need to re-create a decolonized foundation for humanity or we will just continue to see more strife and there’s only so much more Mother Earth can take from us… if we continue to take so much from her.